Can Grandchildren Contest a Will in NSW?

 Speak to a Wills & estate lawyer

-Alternatively, if you would like to prevent anyone from contesting your Will, Owen Hodge Lawyers can give you advice on what can and should be done about the matter.
+Alternatively, if you would like to prevent anyone from contesting your Will, Owen Hodge Lawyers can give you advice on what can and should be done about the matter, so contact us today or view our client testimonials.

 Contesting a Will?